 So you’ll sign up to the Finish Line Network to learn how to make money, but after going through the training you’ll realize that the way you’re taught to make money is just by getting other people to buy into the Finish Line Network just like you did.

 As I said that’s exactly how Digital Altitude & MOBE worked & now they’ve both been shut down… So personally I wouldn’t risk it with the Finish Line Network because it looks too similar.
 Imagine if you invest the thousands (or even hundreds) into their products and it gets closed down shortly after?
 That’s the risk you take with this sort of thing.

 Well no, it’s not a scam – that would be a pretty harsh verdict to come to.
 After all, you do indeed get the opportunity to make money as promised, it’s just that it’s a lot harder to actually make money than it’s made out to be.

 Obviously the people behind it aren’t going to tell you this though because they want you to sign up & promote it (since they’ll be getting a cut of the profits too) which is why they’ve hyped the whole thing up.

 The real down to earth truth is that you’ll actually be much more likely to LOSE money through the Finish Line Network program than you would be to make it & it’s down to that reason that I won’t be recommending it.

-In my opinion there are just much better places to get started online, such as Wealthy Affiliate like I mentioned above.
-That’s one of my all-time top rated programs & it’s proven to have helped thousands of people find success online.
+In my opinion, there are just much better places to get started online, such as Commission Academy as I mentioned above.
+That’s one of my all-time top-rated programs & it’s proven to have helped thousands of people find success online.
 The Finish Line Network is just a new hyped up program that’ll probably get pushed for the next few months until it slowly disappears again (like most MLM companies).